DataONEorg/Education/_lessons/lessons/08_citation/index.md

 ## Examples of Data Citation Formats, continued

 .full-width[* **Research Data Alliance (RDA)**:
- * The RDA Working Group on Data Citation (WG-DC)1 aims to bring together a group of experts to discuss the issues, requirements, advantages and shortcomings of existing approaches for efficiently citing subsets of data.
+ * The RDA Working Group on Data Citation (WG-DC) aims to bring together a group of experts to discuss the issues, requirements, advantages and shortcomings of existing approaches for efficiently citing subsets of data.
  * Final recommendations of the WG-DC were published in “Data Citation of Evolving Data” in 20152.
  * *Recommended citation elements*: persistent query identification and storage on versioned data; based on timestamping, a specific subset can be retrieved by re-executing the query.
- * Example citation:
+ ** * Example citation:**
    * Stefan Proell (2015) “Austria Facts” created at 2015-10-07 10:51:55:0, PID[ark:12345/qmZi2wO2vv].
 Subset of CIA: “The CIA World Factbook”, PID[ark:12345/cLfH9FjxnA].]

 ???